OnBeep/ironmq-error-pagerduty/README.md

 If you are okay with aggregating errors from several subject queues into one PD Incident grouping, then you'll just set up one IronWorker with a `pagerduty_incident_key` indicating the aggregation.

 # Config
-This worker expects three values are configured for it, in the HUD Dashboard:
+This worker expects these values are configured for it, via the HUD Dashboard:
 ```yaml
 pagerduty_api_key: EXAMPLE_KEY
 pagerduty_service_key: ANOTHER_EXAMPLE_KEY